Course Schedule: Timetable information will be available on Minerva.

 This program was established in 1973, as a joint venture of the Departments of Biochemistry, Microbiology and Immunology, and Physiology, and reflects the strong interest and research activities in immunology of these three departments.
 This is a demanding, highly structured program, which has the advantage of preparing the student for graduate training in immunology in any one of the three participating departments.

-This program is comprised of a core of 56 credits in basic science courses in cell and molecular biology, microbiology, biochemistry and physiology.
-An additional 21 complementary credits may be selected from a broad selection of science courses.
-The remaining 13 credits are free electives, enabling the student to explore related science disciplines.
+This program requires 75 credits which are comprised of basic science courses in cell and molecular biology, microbiology, biochemistry and physiology.
+And complementary credits may be selected from a broad selection of science courses.
+The are free elective credits, enabling the student to explore related science disciplines.
 Finally, an undergraduate research project, seminar and thesis provide an opportunity to directly experience research work in a laboratory with a professor of immunology.
 Course Requirements for this Program

 Minor Programs in Science